johnstaveley/RaspberryPiControl/README.md

 * A 4 relay header board to control a lamp and solenoid
 * LCD Display LCD1602
 * PWM Devices hub can control up to 16 servos including continuous and angular servos
-* Analogue to Digital hub ADS1115 with programmable gain

 ## Device Setup